 Create a requirement that the completion of the CBA is the responsibility of the sponsor but in coordination with ERCOT.
 Consider improving the fields that are completed when an NPRR is developed and require that adequate information for creation of the CBA be included at that time.

-Comments:
+Comments: On 9/22/11 PRS unanimously voted to endorse improvements to the CBA process and including the Business Case Analysis before sending an NPRR to TAC.